wcko87/rabiribi-map-editing/docs/tile_layer_draw_order.md

 # Tile Layer Draw Order

+Layer 1 is the "main" layer.
+Most of the map geometry should be placed in layer 1.

 The tile layers (layer 0 to 6) are drawn in this order:

 (with layer 0 being the furthest in the back and layer 2 at the front)